Invoke ODI Scenario using Web Service

 Now create one webservice in the new project where we will be using the WSDL we got from admin console.

-make sure the import is marked with green tick mark.
-If we would have got any warnings there then you have to fix the issues manually.
+Make sure the import is marked with green tick mark.
+If you see any warnings then you need to fix it before moving to next step.

 Okay.
-Does everything looks perfect to you at this point ????
+Does everything looks perfect to you ????
+Nope ?

 Select odiInvokeScen from Operation drop down ( to start the scenario ).
 Provide the correct parameters and hit the send request button.